 Our House System

 Houses are more than names, they are about creating a sense of identity and belonging.
-Our house system is a way of organising the Academy in to four equal parts, each one made up of equal numbers of each year group.
+Our house system is a way of organising the Academy in to five equal parts, each one made up of equal numbers of each year group.
 This creates smaller ‘family’ units.
 As well as giving pupils a secure environment in which to work, the House system gives numerous opportunities for enhancing team building and leadership skills through a wide variety of inter-house competitions and events, both sporting and cultural.
 The House system aims to provide pupils with an extended family in the Academy.

 Pastoral care is essential in supporting our pupils to develop a strong social identity and courageous character.
 At Bolingbroke, the House system will be a key driver in creating the collective Academy identity and the individual identity of all our pupils.